 Summary of St Joseph the Worker: This commemoration, instituted by Pius XII in 1955, proposes the example and intercession of Joseph as worker and provider.
 On this date many countries celebrate the dignity and cause of human labour.

-In 1955, at a time when Communism was becoming strong in Italian political life, Pope Pius XII introduced the feast of St Joseph the Worker into the liturgical calendar.
-Patrick Duffy outlines elements of the papal social encyclicals that led up to and followed on from the introduction of that feast.
+It was in 1955, at a time when Communism was becoming strong in Italian political life, Pope Pius XII introduced the feast of St Joseph the Worker into the liturgical calendar.

 In the encyclical Rerum novarum (1891), Pope Leo XIII raised a cry of protest against the harsh conditions which industrial workers had to endure and against their exploitation.
 This was a rejection of the prevailing ‘realism’ which held that labour was a commodity to be bought at market prices determined by the law of supply and demand rather than by the human needs of the worker.
 Pope Leo’s position was that the State was not the instrument of the richer class, but a neutral arbiter, that it had a duty to protect the poor from abuse and exploitation.
 Leo also advocated that as many workers as possible should become owners of property and that workers had the right to form protective associations.
 With Leo the Church was first seen to take a stand on behalf of the poor.